double125/Graph-Matching-Attention/README.md

 Graph Matching Attention: Official Pytorch Implementation

+Our Papers:
-Our Papers: Bilateral Cross-Modality Graph Matching Attention for Feature Fusion in Visual Question Answering
+《Bilateral Cross-Modality Graph Matching Attention for Feature Fusion in Visual Question Answering》

 This is the first version of the code of Graph Matching Attention.